 Buy only items in the style you strive for

-Given the fact that the style I strive for was not available in the stores, I started to browse the consignment stores in town.
+Because the style I strive for was not available in the stores in Fairbanks, I started to browse the consignment stores in town.
 Doing so sounds like a contradiction in itself.
 However, due to the military and air force bases there is a fast turnover in the population of Fairbanks.
-Clothes that are still too cold for the new ones in town, however, are just right for those with a sourdough status of 10 years plus who are already adapted to the cold.
-Furthermore, many Alaskan buy their clothes in the Lower 48 when on travel, vacation or family visits.
+Clothes that are still too cold for the new ones in town, however, are just right for those with a sourdough status of 10+ years who are already adapted to the cold.
+Furthermore, many Alaskans buy their clothes in the Lower 48 when on travel, vacation or family visits.

 Browse for clothes on you shopping list when on travel

 However, I do not restrict my browsing to the thrift stores in town.
 I also like to browse thrift stores when out of state.
 I found a great pair of Michael Kors plateau sandals in a vintage store in Georgetown on one of my visits to DC.
 In addition to thrift stores, eBay has become a valuable resource to get the look I want.

 How to style modern looks with second hand clothes

 This summer print dress has a classic cut with fitted top and large knife-pleats with an abstract Hawaiian print.
 Its grounding color is blue, i.e. a neutral.
 The print is navy with orange and red.
 Orange can be a fashion color and might have been when the dress was new.
 However, since orange is the complementary color of blue, red is analogous color to orange, and navy is a neutral, the color scheme is timeless.